KSheridan86/project-2-ISS-tracker-quiz/README.md

 The box that held info about the ISS is now occupied by the current score.

 [Back to the Top](#table-of-contents)

 ---

+## Future features

+I would like to add some extra features to this project but i did not have the time or knowledge to do this just yet.

+### Approaching alert
+I would like to allow the user to put in their own location and have the website inform them when or if the ISS will be passing overhead.

+### Day and Night view
+The ISS API already includes data that confirms if the ISS is in daylight or not, given this information i would like to swap out the map tiles from the regular satellite images to dark tiles that include street lights when the ISS is in the dark and vice versa.

+---